-For PY 2018, the HUD CDC has recommended funding twenty-seven (27) external agencies and one (1) City departments to conduct thirty-seven (37) activities.
+For PY 2019, the HUD CDC has recommended funding twenty-seven (27) external agencies and one (1) City department to conduct thirty-four (34) activities.
 By awarding a variety of agencies and multiple activities, the City is attempting to address obstacles to meeting the underserved needs of the community.

-Recommended funding levels will allow the City of Tulsa to serve thirty-six thousand one hundred and sixty (36,160) people with CDBG public services, ESG and HOPWA funds.
-Broken down by funding source, CDBG public services will account for thirty-three thousand, two hundred and fifty-five people (33,255), Emergency Solutions will account for two thousand eight hundred and twenty (2,820) people, and HOPWA will serve eighty-five (85) people.
+Recommended funding levels will allow the City of Tulsa to serve sixteen thousand five hundred and nineteen (16,519) people with CDBG public services, ESG and HOPWA funds.
+Broken down by funding source, CDBG public services will account for twelve thousand, four hundred and sixty-four people (12,464), Emergency Solutions will account for three thousand nine hundred and fifty-five (3,955) people, and HOPWA will serve one hundred (100) people.